Case Study | Sussex

 Sharon finished: “I absolutely love laying on the sofa looking at the sky through the rooflight, it’s such a relaxing place to be whether its chasing clouds or looking at the stars.
 The use of glazing has made the internal part of the house even more special.”

 Are you considering looking for rooflights in Sussex or roof lantern for your home anywhere in the UK?
 If you are, call Roof Maker on 0116 269 6297.
 Our rooflight experts will help you to choose the right solution for your needs.
-Alternatively, visit our showroom or get a quote online.
+Alternatively, get a quote online.